Trodek/CutScene-Manager-Research/README.md

 Just entities have actions.
 From the entities provided with the example just link have action.

-Action dont need special attributes but they don't have to have duration.
+Action don’t need special attributes but they don't have to have duration.

 Example of Action:
 ```markdown